-Special education is a broad term for specially designed instruction that meets the unique needs of students with special needs.
+Special education is a broad term for services available to students experiencing one or more of the disabilities listed in the Individuals with Disabilities Education Act (IDEA).
 Springfield Public Schools is committed to educating all of our students, and we strive to meet their needs through classroom instruction, instruction in physical education or home instruction.

-Special education staff also coordinate services that enable special needs students to access the instruction, including
+Special education staff also coordinate services that enable students who experience disabilities to access their instruction, including

 - speech and language therapy

 - physical therapy

 - adapted physical education